 Quick Answer

 Dumbbell Deadbug is a intermediate strength exercise that targets your abdominals.
 It uses a dumbbell.
-Lie on your back holding a dumbbell in each hand extended toward the ceiling.
+Lie flat on your back with arms extended holding a dumbbell above your chest.

 How to Perform the Dumbbell Deadbug